Food

 Takeaway

 Honey resists spoilage thanks to a triple defense: extremely low water activity from high sugar concentration, an acidic pH, and the antimicrobial action of hydrogen peroxide.
 The 3,000-year-old edible honey found in pyramids survived because these three conditions were maintained in a sealed environment.
 But introduce moisture and spoilage can begin.
-Use a clean, dry spoon and close the lid tightly - your kitchen honey deserves the same care that preserved it for millennia.
+Use a clean, dry spoon and close the lid tightly.
+Handled properly, your kitchen honey can maintain its quality for decades.

 Share this article